Luxury B&Bs and hotels in Languedoc |

 What is it, where is it?

-An elegant 15th century Languedoc country house Bed and Breakfast with views of vines and lavender, three rooms and a mezzanine suite, a plunge pool and lovely courtyard, four kilometers from the attractive market town of Uzès.
+An elegant 15th century Languedoc country house luxury Bed and Breakfast in the south of France with views of vines and lavender, three rooms and a mezzanine suite, a plunge pool and lovely courtyard, four kilometres from the attractive market town of Uzès.
 Owners Ménélik and Patrick have softened the property’s Protestant aesthetic with light touches (tasteful flowers and white muslin drapes are the order of the day).

 We love...